buchananwill/fep-dashboard-1.0.0/src/app/user-guide/FEP-User-Guide.md

 ## Introduction

+> The essence of good teaching is the regular interface of curiosity with encouragement

 Future Education Paradigm (FEP) is born of a single core principle: students want to learn, and teachers want to expend their work effort on helping students learn.

-> The interface of curiosity with encouragement
-> is the essence of good teaching.

 The most valuable resources available to any type of "school" are thus two things: